 Displacement map baking allows for the retention of a high level of detail in the final model while reducing the computational cost of rendering and animating the more complex high polygon count model.

-If you want to become a 3D modeler, a great place to start is to familiarize yourself with the VFX pipeline and/or the video game process, and you will need to be competent in 3D modeling software, such as the ones listed above.
+If you want to get started a 3D modeler, a great place to start is to familiarize yourself with the VFX pipeline and/or the video game process, and you will need to be competent in 3D modeling software, such as the ones listed above.

 Employers and recruiters will usually require applicants to demonstrate their knowledge of relevant tools, along with their artistic eye, in the form of a portfolio or showreel.
 You'll also need to understand how to work to a brief, including receiving, interpreting, and executing feedback on your work.